GIfatahTH/states_rebuilder/README.md

 * Invoke side effects without ❌`BuildContext`, like Dialogs, Navigate, SnackBars, and [many others](https://github.com/GIfatahTH/states_rebuilder/issues/129).

+* [Persist state](https://github.com/GIfatahTH/states_rebuilder/issues/134) to localStorage and restore it when the application is restarted.

 # Table of Contents <!-- omit in toc -->
 - [Getting Started with States_rebuilder](#getting-started-with-states_rebuilder)